afroisalreadyinu/lists-of-great-stuff/command-line.md

 # Command line software

+- [bottom](https://crates.io/crates/bottom) is a replacement for htop written in Rust.
+It displays various kinds of information such as memory, CPU and network usage, temperature etc. It does a couple of nice things like grouping Firefox processes under "Web content", and has nice graphs.

 - [entr](http://eradman.com/entrproject/) is a very simple utility that runs a command when a file in a give list of files changes.
 In order to run all tests with `pytest` when a code file changes, for example, you would run `find .